Life changing tech for cancer patients, doctors and medical industry

 Treatment

-• Participation in Clinical Trials which are indispensable for improving cancer care in Africa.
+• provides match making in Clinical Trials which are indispensable for improving cancer care in Africa.

 Outcome

 In the end it’s all about the results of the treatment.
-That’s why we monitor the overall and disease free survival and report the quality of life.
+That’s why we monitor the overall and disease free survival.

 Making